root words prefixes suffixes simple diagram showing prefix re and root word write forming rewrite

 Explore this Root Word Tree to see how a single root word can grow into many new words using prefixes and suffixes!

 A prefix is a group of letters added to the beginning of a root word to change its meaning.
-Prefixes help students modify words to convey new meanings.
+Prefixes are very useful.
+They help create new words quickly.

 Table showing common prefixes for kids with their meanings, example words, and word meanings, including un- for unhappy, re- for rewrite, mis- for misbehave, and dis- for dislike.